 A patient has to undergo several diagnostic tests and thorough physical observation before doctors can recommend surgery for refractory epilepsy.

-Tests Required for Epilepsy Surgery
+Tests Required For Epilepsy Surgery

 Doctors will recommend the following tests before deciding on epilepsy surgery.